-The District's investments in treasury funds, and government loans are limited by state statutory requirements and bond compliance.
-The District has no investment policy that would further limit its investment choices. the District's investment in Dreyfus Treasury Securities Cash Management and Florida PRIME were rated AAAm by Standard & Poor's.
+The District's investments are limited by state statutory requirements and bond compliance.
+The District has no investment policy that would further limit its investment choices. the District's investment in Dreyfus Treasury Obligation Cash Management and Florida PRIME were rated AAAm by Standard & Poor's.